musshorn/Dota-2-Building-Helper/README.md

 nMapLength: The map's length on one side.
 Map must be square shaped.

+**BuildingHelper:BlockRectangularArea(leftBorderX, rightBorderX, topBorderY, bottomBorderY)**

+Closes squares in a rectangular area.
+Look at your map in hammer to find values for the parameters.
+Ex: BuildingHelper:BlockRectangularArea(-256, 64, 128, -64)
+The values must be evenly divisible by 64.

 **BuildingHelper:IsRectangularAreaBlocked(boundingRect)**
 Returns whether this rectangular area contains a blocked square (bool).